tmdict/tmdict/data/content/fgo-material-vi/mecha-eli-chan/character.en.md

 “I’ll reward you with the iron hammer of justice.
 It is made of iron so receive it and be smashed to smithereens.”
 “We are Servants of steel, Mecha Eli-chan.
 We’ll protect you with gunfire and thunder.”

 “Thank you.
 However, no need to worry about me, Master.
 Nothing can wound me.
 As you can see, I am made of iron.”
-(From the last episode of ’Crimson Parting, Mecha Eli-chan’s Kamikaze Attack’)
+(From the last episode of ‘Crimson Parting, Mecha Eli-chan’s Kamikaze Attack’)

 ### Setting